- Power Outages

 Metallic Balloon Safety Tips

-If you do give or receive metallic balloons, please remember these safety tips provided by Hawaiian Electric Company and The Balloon Council a coalition of manufacturers, distributors and retailers working together to educate the public on balloon issues:
+If you do give or receive metallic balloons, please remember these safety tips provided by Hawaiian Electric and The Balloon Council a coalition of manufacturers, distributors and retailers working together to educate the public on balloon issues:

 - Never release metallic balloons into the sky.